 Sweetener: You can use maple syrup, honey, brown sugar, or whatever else to sweeten the applesauce to your tastes, but this is optional and up to you on whether or not you wish to sweeten your applesauce.

-Add a splash of vanilla extract after cooking for a more dessert-like profile.
+- Sweet twist: Stir in ½ teaspoon of vanilla extract after cooking for a dessert-like touch.

 Step 1: Wash, core, and chop apples into chunks.
 Peel if you prefer a smoother sauce.